udryan10/humanitarian-challenge.js/README.md

 ####TODO:
   - submit lockout so user cannot submit a second time
   - in call back functions, need to send callback on an error and notify the client of the error so to display on screen

-code for pickwinner, redraw white and cleanup round
+  - update redraw event to also draw new card so user doesnt have to click 'redraw' and then 'draw' code for pickwinner, redraw white and cleanup round